PureDarwin/xnubuild/README.md

 The script has no build options.
 It always builds into the `build/` directory alongiide the script (that is, in the root of this repository).

-However, there is a special option (`travis`) which allows the script to be run without user-interaction (user may probably only have to type his password) and thus allowing TravisCI to complete a build.
+However, there is a special option (`-travis`) which allows the script to be run without user-interaction (user may probably only have to type his password) and thus allowing TravisCI to complete a build.
 You can leverage this functionality if you want the script to go-on by itself.

 ## Notes